dajhub/dajhub/_posts/2021-04-08-Budgie-in-Opensuse.md

 ## Installing Opensuse Tumbleweed

-The steps for installing Opensuse Tumbleweed from your USB:
+The steps to installing Opensuse Tumbleweed from your USB:

 1) On the first screen select "Installation"